aspuru-guzik-group/selfies/README.md

 To upgrade to the latest release of ``selfies`` if you are using an older version, use the following pip command.
-Please see the [CHANGELOG](https://github.com/aspuru-guzik-group/selfies/blob/master/CHANGELOG.md) to review the changes between versions of `selfies`:
+Please see the [CHANGELOG](https://github.com/aspuru-guzik-group/selfies/blob/master/CHANGELOG.md) to review the changes between versions of `selfies`, before upgrading:

 ```bash
 pip install selfies --upgrade